 In addition to base salaries, our named executive officers are eligible to receive annual performance-based cash bonuses, which are designed to provide appropriate incentives to our executives to achieve defined annual performance goals and to reward our executives for individual achievement towards these goals.
-The annual performance-based bonus each named executive officer is eligible to receive is generally based on the extent to which we achieve the corporate goals that our compensation committee or our board of directors establishes each year.
+The annual performance-based bonus each named executive officer is eligible to receive is largely (and, in the case of our Chief Executive Officer, entirely) based on the extent to which we achieve the corporate goals that our compensation committee or our board of directors establishes each year.
+For each of Mr. Davis and Dr. Zummo, the target bonus included an individual performance goal accounting for 10% of his or her target bonus amount.
 At the end of the year, our compensation committee and our board of directors reviews the corporate goals, determines achievement levels and approves the actual bonus payout to be awarded to each of our named executive officers.

-For 2020, the target bonus for Mr. Shefferman was 50% of base salary, for Mr. Davis was 40% of base salary, for Dr. Zummo was 35% of base salary and for Dr. Casoy was 35% of base salary.
-Our corporate performance objectives for 2020, as established by our board of directors, included achievement of certain organizational development objectives, accomplishment of product candidate development milestones and securing additional financing, as well as individual performance goals.
-In January 2021, our board of directors approved a 155% overall achievement level of our corporate goals and awarded bonuses to our named executive officers, based on such achievements.
+For 2021, the target bonus for Mr. Shefferman was 55% of his base salary; for Mr. Davis, 40% of his base salary; and for Dr. Zummo, 40% of her base salary.
+Our corporate performance objectives for 2021, as established by our board of directors, included completion of certain regulatory requirements, achievement of product candidate development milestones and accomplishment of certain corporate organizational initiatives, as well as individual performance goals.
+In January 2022, our board of directors approved a 105% overall achievement level of our corporate goals and awarded bonuses to our named executive officers.
+The bonus approved for Mr. Shefferman was based entirely on the achievement of the corporate goals.
+The bonuses approved for each of Mr. Davis and Dr. Zummo also reflected individual goal achievement levels of 100%.
+The 2021 amounts reflected as Non-Equity Incentive Plan Compensation in the Summary Compensation Table for our named executive officers reflect bonuses earned for 2021 performance.